Cherokee District Contact Information

 Cherokee District Advancements

-Eagle Project Reviews and Eagle Board of Reviews occur on the third Thursday of each month.
-Scouts must contact Randy Troutwine, Eagle Board of Review Chair, before scheduling reviews.
+Eagle Project Reviews and Eagle Board of Reviews are set by appointment with Randy Troutwine, Eagle Board of Review Chair.
+Scouts must contact Randy Troutwine before scheduling reviews.

 Cherokee District Order Of The Arrow